Chas McCormick Player Props: Astros vs. Guardians

-On Tuesday, Chas McCormick (.286 batting average in his past 10 games, with two doubles, a triple, a home run, six walks and nine RBI) and the Houston Astros play the Cleveland Guardians, whose starting pitcher will be Gavin Williams.
-First pitch is at 8:10 PM ET.
+The Houston Astros and Chas McCormick (.457 slugging percentage over his past 10 games, including one homer), take on starting pitcher Tanner Bibee and the Cleveland Guardians at Minute Maid Park, Wednesday at 2:10 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Rays.
+In his most recent game he had a hitless showing (0-for-3) against the Guardians.

 Chas McCormick Game Info & Props vs. the Guardians